-The Adirondack Journal of Environmental Studies (AJES) is a peer-reviewed academic journal that exists to foster a dialogue about the broad range of issues that concern the Adirondacks and Northern Forest.
+AJES is a peer-reviewed journal jointly produced through a collaborative partnership of the Adirondack Research Consortium and Union Collage.
+It exists to foster a dialogue about the broad range of issues that concern or relate to the Adirondacks and Northern Forest.
 AJES serves to bridge the gaps among academic disciplines and among researchers and practitioners devoted to understanding and promoting the development of sustainable communities, both human and wild.
 The journal purposefully avoids serving as a vehicle for any single or special point of view.
-To the contrary, in searching for common ground AJES welcomes variety and a broad spectrum of research and opinion from its contributors.
+To the contrary, AJES welcomes contributions representing a variety and a broad spectrum of perspectives.

 Table of Contents

 Historiography of Marginalized Populations in the Adirondacks

 Applications of High-Resolution Gigapan Imagery in Mapping Fracture Systems: An Example from the Adirondack Basement Massif, New York

 Rachel J. Lee, Brandon Maxwell, David W. Valentino, and Joshua D. Valentino

 Science to Inform Policy in the Adirondacks: Case Studies from the Great Experiment

 Michael Glennon, Eric Holmlund, Dan Kelting, Heidi Kretser, and Zoe Smith

 An Environmental History of Lower St. Regis: Lake Degradation and the Path to Ecological Redemption